baosen/upgrade.py/README.md

 # upgrade.py
-upgrade all packages in an arch linux system.
+Upgrades all packages in an Arch Linux system.